chris-dykes-j/goodsmile-scraper/README.md

 This project's purpose is to collect figure data from the Goodsmile website (https://www.goodsmile.info/en/).

 ### Current Goals:
+- [ ] Refactor and fix errors in scripts.
 - [ ] Begin Web API rewrite.
 Include demo data and old data.
 - [ ] Build CLI Interaction
 - [ ] Scrape by Year and Month to minimize traffic.